Dr Simon Peplow

 My current research extends my analysis of Black political activism in Britain throughout the 1980s, investigating the changing nature of protest during this period.
 Other projects explore the policing of migrant communities, the history of the Race Relations Board (1966-77) and Community Relations Commission (1968-77), and the impact of the Macpherson Report into the ineffective police response following the racist murder of Stephen Lawrence.

 I have made various contributions to the BBC News website, BBC Radio Bristol, BBC Somerset, BBC Radio Gloucestershire, BBC Wiltshire, and pieces for The Conversation, Bristol Post, Western Morning News, History Workshop Online, The History of Parliament, Politics Home, and other media outlets related to my research and its contemporary significance - with requests for interviews or contributions coming from both within the UK and worldwide (including Australia, Japan, and India).
-I have been involved with the GW4 Modern British Politics and Political History research group, and have been invited multiple times by History & Policy to present my research to civil servants at the Home Office and Department for Levelling Up, Housing and Communities.
+I have been involved with the GW4 Modern British Politics and Political History research group, and have worked multiple times with History & Policy to present my research to civil servants both at the Home Office and Ministry of Housing, Communities and Local Government.

 I am co-convenor of the Black British History Seminar at the Institute of Historical ResearchLink opens in a new window, and History UK's Education OfficerLink opens in a new window.